Your Social Privacy

-With more than 1.23 billion daily active Facebook users, social networking has created a solid following.
+With 2 billion daily active Facebook users, social networking has created a solid following.

 But are we divulging too much and opening the door to fraud while using these popular sites?

-“People are more focused on those selfies or posting in the moment than thinking about how the information they are posting can be used against them,” says Kevin Cray, software development supervisor at Dupaco Community Credit Union’s Hillcrest Road branch in Dubuque, Iowa.
+“People are more focused on those selfies or posting in the moment than thinking about how the information they are posting can be used against them,” said Kevin Cray, software development manager at Dupaco Community Credit Union.

-The next time you log on to your social networking accounts, consider these tips to help keep your private information private:
+The next time you log on to social media, consider these tips to protect your social media privacy (and identity):

 Think twice about quizzes

 Could they be transmitted to a database that’s sold or used for other purposes?
-Definitely, Cray says.
+Definitely, Cray said.

-“I’m not saying you have to avoid these quizzes or tests, but be aware of what the potential risks could be,” he says.
+“I’m not saying you have to avoid these quizzes or tests.
+But be aware of what the potential risks could be,” he said.
 “If you see a quiz question that is the same as one of your security questions on another site, you may want to avoid the question.”

 Give your accounts a regular checkup

-Review your privacy settings, friends lists and followers every three months.
+Review your social media privacy settings, friends lists and followers every three months.

 Don’t recognize someone?
 Unfriend or unfollow them.

-Set your Instagram, Facebook and Twitter feeds to private so only your friends and followers can view the content you post.
+Set your Instagram, Facebook and Twitter feeds to private.
+That way, only your friends and followers can view the content you post.

-“It is important to always consider your audience,” Cray says.
+“It is important to always consider your audience,” Cray said.
 “Keeping your profiles set to private and your friends and followers to people you know can help prevent identity theft.”

 If you want to grow a public social media following for a brand, product or service, Cray suggests using two accounts—one that is private for friends and family, and another that is for public posts.

-“The only guaranteed way to keep your information private is to keep it off social media,” Cray says.
+“The only guaranteed way to keep your information private is to keep it off social media,” he said.

 Hold off on posting